thegetty/quire/packages/cli/docs/accessibility.md

 ## Output Modes

 Three output modes control verbosity.
-These are orthogonal to color settings and can be combined freely:
+These are orthogonal to color and motion settings and can be combined freely:

 | Mode | Flag | Purpose |
 |------|------|---------|